uwcse440/web-cse440-wi20/angular-workspace/src/assets/projects/procabulary/designprototyping.md

 * Evaluation 2: Evaluated by Jane, conducted by Francis, Karron and Zhennan
 * Evaluation 3: Evaluated by Group x from CSE 440, conducted by Francis, Arjun and Zhennan

 In our initial heuristic evaluation, we began with laying out all of our paper prototypes on the table and giving our participants an exploratory walkthrough of our prototypes so that they can be familiarized with our system.
 Subsequently, we asked our participants to attempt to finish 2 of our primary tasks.
 Then we went over the heuristic evaluation one by one and discussed any further questions.
-However, with our first participant, we found out that our participant had a strong inclination to follow the procedures we just showed to finish the task instead of understanding what she was really asked to do and reacted based on what was presented on the paper prototype.
+However, with our first participant, we found out that our participant had a strong inclination to follow the procedures we just showed to finish the task instead of understanding what she was asked to do and reacted based on what was presented on the paper prototype.
 Therefore, in the following heuristic evaluations, we instead introduced our study, our system as well as tasks to be carried out to our participants patiently and gave a brief walkthrough of our system with an unrelated task before testing our prototypes.
-Afterwards, the team went through each of the problems we spotted during heuristic evaluation and discussed potential reasons and corresponding solutions.
+Afterward, the team went through each of the problems we spotted during heuristic evaluation and discussed potential reasons and corresponding solutions.

 #### Design Critiques
 After the initial in-class evaluation and testing, we received feedback from our TAs, Jesse and Richard, regarding our goal setup process.
 “How do we evaluate goals and progress during the first few weeks of use; where do your sources of data come from in the first few weeks for evaluation” etc. Those questions were instructive and enlightening for us, as it pushed us to think thoroughly and profoundly in terms of the pivotal goal-setting process and its potential influence on users’ following actions.
 It was helpful because we were able to brainstorm solutions and receive feedback immediately.